-- 57. In Illustration 52, company N would be under an obligation vis-à-vis B to seek valid consent from the visitors to the website or to ensure otherwise that relevant data privacy/data protection legislation is complied with.
-However, unless otherwise agreed N would be under no obligation to B that there will be a particular number of clicks from a particular number of visitors. - c.
+- 56. In Illustration no. 51, company N would be under an obligation vis-à-vis B to seek valid consent from the visitors to the website or to ensure otherwise that relevant data privacy/data protection legislation is complied with.
+However, unless otherwise agreed, N has no obligations with respect to the number of clicks from visitors. - c.
 Application of other law by analogy.
-Contracts for the access to a data source do not readily analogize to other well-developed sets of contract law rules.
-A functional analogy might be that of a lease of the medium, device or facility to which the recipient is granted access, where the recipient gets a significant degree of (temporary) control over that source.
-This device or facility is often owned or otherwise run by the supplier, so if the supplier contracts for the use of that facility by the recipient for the purpose of the collecting and further processing of data it is not far-fetched to analyze this as a form of lease or a contract akin to lease.
-This analysis may be useful where, for instance, a court needs to fill a gap in the contract.
+Contracts for access to a data source do not readily analogize to other well-developed sets of contract law rules.
+A functional analogy might be that of a lease of the medium, device, or facility to which the recipient is granted access, when the recipient gets a significant degree of (temporary) control over that source.
+This device or facility is often owned or otherwise run by the supplier, so if the supplier contracts for the use of that facility by the recipient for the purpose of collecting and further processing data, it is not far-fetched to analyze this as a form of lease or a contract akin to a lease.
+This analysis may be useful when, for instance, a court needs to fill a gap in the contract.

-58. In Illustration 52, company N enters into a contract with B to allow it to use the news website, for a specified amount of time, for monitoring and recording the browsing behavior of visitors.
+57. In Illustration no. 51, company N enters into a contract with B to allow it to use the news website, for a specified amount of time, for monitoring and recording the browsing behavior of visitors.
 N's obligation vis-à-vis B to enable it to pursue its activities during that time period could be analogized to the obligation of a lessor to enable a lessee to use a leased facility.
-Accordingly, should B claim that it accessed the data only during a small portion of that time and, thus, should not have to pay for the portion of the access period that it did not utilize, that claim would not succeed, just as a lessee of a facility must pay the full lease price without regard to how often it used the facility during the term of the lease.
+Accordingly, should B claim that it accessed the data only during a small portion of that time, and thus should not have to pay for the portion of the access period that it did not utilize, that claim would not succeed, just as a lessee of a facility must pay the full lease price without regard to how often it used the facility during the term of the lease.

-In jurisdictions where there is a difference between such lease contracts where the lessee is allowed only to use the leased object, and lease contracts where the lessee may derive and keep the fruits of the leased object (such as the crop yielded by a farm or the profit yielded by a restaurant) the appropriate analogy would be rather the latter, depending on whether and to what extent the recipient is allowed to port and keep data.
+In jurisdictions where there is a difference between such lease contracts in which the lessee is allowed only to use the leased object, and lease contracts in which the lessee may derive and keep the fruits of the leased object (such as the crop yielded by a farm or the profit yielded by a restaurant) the appropriate analogy would be rather the latter, depending on whether and to what extent the recipient is allowed to port and keep data.

 As to the absence of a default term about the quantity of data that will be involved, an analogy may be drawn between the sort of transactions covered by this Principle and output contracts governed under the law of sales.
-See UCC § 2-306.
-See also Restatement (Second), Contracts, Introductory Note to Chapter 11 ("The obligor who does not wish to undertake so extensive an obligation may contract for a lesser one by using one of a variety of common clauses: ... he may restrict his obligation to his output or requirements ...").
+See Uniform Commercial Code (UCC) § 2-306 (2021-2022 ed.).
+See also Restatement of the Law Second, Contracts, Introductory Note to Chapter 11 (AM.
+L. INST.
+1981) ("The obligor who does not wish to undertake so extensive an obligation may contract for a lesser one by using one of a variety of common clauses: . . . he may restrict his obligation to his output or requirements").